saifnama/snowy/README.md

 # Snowy

-**Snowy** is a simple Python tool that generates an HTML encyclopedia from a wordlist using Wikipedia/MediaWiki API.
+**Snowy** is a simple Python script that generates an HTML encyclopedia from a wordlist using Wikipedia/MediaWiki API.

 <br>